Bulletin #4802, How to Run a Farm-Family Meeting

 Realize that there is often a tension in the very phrase, “family business.”
 When the business is the farm and you also live on the farm, it can often feel as if you’re working every minute.
 Each family member or meeting participant will have a different view of his or her relationship with the family and with the farm, and of the relative importance of each.
 Some people will view the farm as primary, with the family serving the needs of the farm.
 Other members will view the family as primary, with the farm serving the needs of the family.
-You may find yourself on both sides at different times depending on the time of the season, the financial situation, and your personal state of mind.
-Discussing and recognizing this tension among the family members will help a lot in reaching consensus in how the farm operates.

 - Put yesterday behind you and start today.
 Try not to let old disagreements or actions from the past color today’s discussions.
 When the past creeps into today, try to understand what needs are not being met (being listened to, being valued, having a say in the decision).

 After the meeting, follow up on action items and do what you said you were going to do.
 If family members see that their input is valued and acted upon, they will be much more willing to participate in the future.

 Most of all, have fun.
 Celebrate your successes.
 Play together.
 Share family stories.
 Recognize accomplishments by individuals in the family team.
 Rejoice and talk about what makes your family unique and special.
-For couples, set aside time for nonfarm activities, where you can be together and remember why you like each other’s company, and why you chose to pursue your dreams in the first place.
+For couples, set aside time for non-farm activities, where you can be together and remember why you like each other’s company, and why you chose to pursue your dreams in the first place.